 Legal Decision Making

-Legal decision making about who makes all of the important decisions for your child.
-Arizona Family Law offers three possible scenarios for this.
-These could be joint legal decision making, sole legal decision making or joint legal decision making with one parent having the final say.
-The court does make every attempt to encourage both parents to be involved in this process and will often mandate counseling, mediation or high conflict resolution classes to help parents who are at odds over this area.
-The Phoenix family law standards we follow can be found in our article entitled Phoenix Legal Decision Making Attorney.
+With the best interest of your child in mind, the court will rule on who maintains the right to make decisions for your child.
+Arizona Family Law allows for three possible rulings for who maintains legal decision making rights for your child.
+These three rulings are: joint legal decision making, sole legal decision making, or joint legal decision making with one parent having the final say.
+The court will make every attempt to have both parents involved in the process.
+Often there may be court mandated counseling, mediation, or high conflict resolution for parents who have trouble in this area.
+Read our article Phoenix Legal Decision Making Attorney for more information on the Phoenix family law standards we follow.